kquigley29/c19-tracker/README.md

 [Oxford University](https://www.research.ox.ac.uk/Area/coronavirus-research) provides data on the social and economic impact of the virus.

 #### Population
-This data is sources from [Worldometer.info](www.worldometers.info)
+This data is sourced from [Worldometer.info](www.worldometers.info)